aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.svg.datatypes/svglength/valueinspecifiedunits/_index.md

 ---
 title: SVGLength.ValueInSpecifiedUnits
 second_title: Aspose.HTML for .NET API Reference
-description: SVGLength property.
+description: SVGLength ValueInSpecifiedUnits property.
 The value as a floating point value in the units expressed by unitType.
 Setting this attribute will cause value and valueAsString to be updated automatically to reflect this setting
 type: docs
 weight: 40
 url: /net/aspose.html.dom.svg.datatypes/svglength/valueinspecifiedunits/